-• It is possible to cancel the warning operation that follows the 6-second warning after turning ON the ignition switch by unfastening and refastening the driver's seatbelt.
+• It is possible to cancel the warning operation that follows the 6-second warning after turning ON the ignition switch.
 When the ignition switch is turned ON next time, however, the complete sequence of the warning operation resumes.
 For further details about canceling the warning operation, please contact your SUBARU dealer.